Published at: 2025-10-31

 4) Confirm Receipt

-When the Shipping Order feature is enabled, receipt confirmation occurs on the Shipping Order—not the original order.
-For multiple shipments, multiple confirmations are required.
-Downstream parties can locate the corresponding order and Shipping Order to confirm receipt.
+When Shipping Orders are enabled, receipt confirmation occurs on the Shipping Order record rather than on the Order.
+For multiple shipments, confirm receipt for each Shipping Order separately.
+After Downstream receives goods, they locate the related Order and Shipping Order and confirm receipt.

-Payment Collection covers standard customer payments and order settlements.
-The system supports two settlement modes:
+Payment Collection covers customer payments and order write-offs.
+The system supports two payment allocation modes:

-Suitable for SMEs or businesses with simpler financial requirements (similar to B2C e-commerce or B2B ordering systems).
-This mode is preconfigured and aligns with the existing Payment Collection and Payment Details features.
+1) Allocate payments against Orders Suitable for small and medium-sized businesses or companies with simple accounting needs (similar to B2C e-commerce or basic B2B ordering systems).
+This mode is pre-configured as the existing Payment and Payment Details functionality.